johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 - ChatGPT Link: [https://chat.openai.com/share/f09f38e5-f541-4f98-9483-e183f5650398](https://chat.openai.com/share/f09f38e5-f541-4f98-9483-e183f5650398)

-After reviewing the ChatGPT link and the associated GitHub pull request, it appears that the developer is addressing `code duplication`.
+After reviewing the ChatGPT link and the associated GitHub pull request, it appears that the developer is addressing the Software Engineering task of `code duplication`.
 The ChatGPT prompts indicate a concern about code repetition and a desire to refactor or improve the existing code.

 The GitHub pull request link shows changes made to the codebase, particularly in the `nostr-tools` project.